Fort Wayne Children's Zoo Home

 Life span: 12 to 15 years

-Number of offspring: 2 to 7 pups
+Number of offspring: 2 to 7 pups at a time

 About

-Southern stingrays feed on shellfish, worms, shrimp, crabs and small fish along the sandy ocean bottom.
 To locate their food, they use electroreceptors on their snouts as well as their excellent senses of smell and touch.
 Then they uncover prey by blowing water out through their mouth and flapping their “wings” over the sand.

 Conservation